scriban/scriban/doc/runtime.md

 #### Imports a `ScriptObject` into another `ScriptObject`

-The properties/functions of a `ScriptObject` can be imported to another instance.
+The properties/functions of a `ScriptObject` can be imported into another instance.

   ```C#
   var scriptObject1 = new ScriptObject();